 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

 Independence

-In conducting our audit we have met the independence requirements of the Corporations Act 2001.
+In conducting our audit we have complied with the independence requirements of the Corporations Act 2001.
 We have given to the directors of the company a written Auditor's Independence Declaration.
-In addition to our audit of the financial report, we were engaged to undertake the services disclosed in the notes to the financial statements.
-The provision of these services has not impaired our independence.